Aerogarden Alternatives

 All of them are compact and designed to be countertop friendly, so they’re great for people who want to grow indoors.

-Here are all the Aerogarden knockoffs that I’ve tried and my thoughts on each.
+Here are all the Aerogarden ‘knockoffs’ that I’ve tried and my thoughts on each!

-My only caveat is these ‘knock off' Aerogardens don't come with seeds, so you'll need to buy your own.
+The ‘knock off’ Aerogardens don’t come with seeds, so you’ll need to buy your own.

-There's also a slight learning curve with hydroponics.
+There’s a slight learning curve with hydroponics.

 So I recommend these affordable indoor gardens for people who have at least some gardening experience or have already used something like an Aerogarden.